gowthamt4/document-management-services/README.md

 Navigate to the WAR file [https://github.com/gowthamt4/document-management-services/blob/master/document-management-services.war]

-### API Specification document

-This API is development by using document [https://github.com/gowthamt4/document-management-services/blob/master/DocumentService.pdf]

 ### Few more things

 1. This POST API does not support multiple file upload.